oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 At least now the called is getting something useful !

-However it's not possible using this approach of calling a FallBack method to get the exception details and such like, so while we can do somethign that the client can process we still don;t get all tof the details to let us create a sensible error message, for example there is a very big difference in how to resolve the problem if the stockManager tried to access an unknown host than if the service running on that host had an SQL authentication error.
+However it's not possible using this approach of calling a FallBack method to get the exception details and such like, so while we can do something that the client can process, we still don't get all of the details to let us create a sensible error message, for example there is a very big difference in how to resolve the problem if the stockManager tried to access an unknown host than if the service running on that host had an SQL authentication error.

 ### Handling code exceptions